-Botox® is the brand name of botulin toxin type A. It is a therapeutic muscle-relaxing drug that works by blocking nerve impulses transmitted from the nerve endings of the muscles.
+Botox® is the brand name of botulin toxin type A and is what our doctors use at our Southwestern Eye Center locations in Arizona and New Mexico.
+It is a therapeutic muscle-relaxing drug that works by blocking nerve impulses transmitted from the nerve endings of the muscles.
 Botox injections are used to selectively relax the muscles in the face that cause deep wrinkles.
 These include crow’s feet (wrinkles around the eye), frown lines and forehead lines.

 When you concentrate or frown, the muscles between your brows contract, causing your skin to furrow and fold.
 After years of frequent contraction, those skin creases can linger even after the muscles have relaxed.
 Botox injections not only smooth out these areas, but also with repeated injections help prevent these wrinkles from recurring.